-A simpagation CHR is a combination of the above two kinds of rule, it is of the form where the symbol '\' separates the head constraints into two nonempty conjunctions H1 and H2.
-In this paper, a simpagation rule can be regarded as efficient abbreviation of the corresponding simplification rule:
+A simpagation CHR is a combination of the above two kinds of rule, with the form $N @ H1 \setminus H2 \implies G \mid B$, where the symbol \ separates the head constraints into two nonempty conjunctions H1 and H2.
+In this paper, a simpagation rule can be regarded as concise abbreviation of the simplification rule $N @ H1, H2 \implies G \mid H1, B$.